Definitions & Acronyms

 Restitution.
 Repayment for having committed a crime.
 Restitution can be made to a specific victim in a dollar amount to repay for damages or can be made to society by working without pay for a non-profit or governmental agency.

 Restitution Center.
 A community-based corrections facility which provides 24-hour close supervision and a highly structured environment for non-violent felons.
-Offenders are confined to the center except to go to their place of employment, to perform community service work, or to attend education or rehabilitation programs.
+Inmates are confined to the center except to go to their place of employment, to perform community service work, or to attend education or rehabilitation programs.

 Set Off.
 Informal term for Next Review Date (see "NR").

 Sex Offender (SO).
-Offenders who have been sentenced for committing a sexual offense, have a past conviction for an offense involving sexually deviant behavior, have displayed sexually deviant behavior in the commission of any offense, or have admitted committing sexually deviant behavior.
+Inmates who have been sentenced for committing a sexual offense, have a past conviction for an offense involving sexually deviant behavior, have displayed sexually deviant behavior in the commission of any offense, or have admitted committing sexually deviant behavior.
 Sex offenders require a higher degree of supervision than other offenders.

 Sex Offender Education Program (SOEP).
 A four-month program that provides didactic training on a variety of related topics to sex offenders.
 This program is designed to assist sex offenders determined to pose a lower re-offense risk or who may be releasing to a lengthy term of supervision.